-This module will develop your knowledge of the subject of philosophy and extend your understanding of philosophy's role within education.
-You will examine different accounts of the methods and purposes of philosophy, and engage with different traditions of thought, in a way that will enable you to think critically and reflectively about the educational value of philosophy.
+This module will extend your knowledge of the subject of philosophy, and develop your understanding of philosophy's role within education.
+You will critically examine arguments about the methods and purposes of philosophy, and broader traditions of philosophical thought.
+This will enable you to think critically and reflectively about the educational value of philosophy and the centrality of education to the practice of philosophy more broadly.
 The module is interdisciplinary, and it includes both theoretical and practical components.
-It explores the way an understanding of philosophical debates can help address problems in education, teaching and learning.
+It explores the way an understanding of philosophical debates can help address complex problems in education, teaching and learning.
 You will also have the opportunity to design, run and reflect on your own practical teaching activity on this module.
 This will enable you to develop teaching skills, and skills in communicating philosophical ideas to non-specialist and wider audiences.